AveePB/WiFiControlledCar/README.md

 ## Authorization Server <a name="authz-server"></a>
 It's run on the **8083 port**.
 The server is responsible for authentication and authorization of clients.

+### Key Components
 There are three key components to any authz server:
 - **Authentication**: handles the verification of the user credentials, such as the ***JWT*** to ensure that only authenticated users can obtain access to the data;
-- **Authorization**: checks if the authenticated user has required permissions to access restricted data.
+- **Authorization**: verifies if the authenticated user has required permissions to access restricted data.
 Once verified, access tokens are issued for the respective resource;
 - **Token Management**: manages lifecycle, issuance and revocation of the access tokens;

-### Server operations
-...
+### How does it work?
+There are three steps to how an authz server works:
+- **Granting authorization**: grants the necessary permissions.
+After this process the authz server generates an authorization code.
+Authorization codes are sent to the user by sending them back to the registered redirect URI;
+- **Token request**: exchanges user's authorization code for an access token to obtain access to a protected resource.
+This is known as the ***token request***, whereby the client provides an authorization code, client ID, and client secret (if required).
+The authz server validates credentials and then issues a token;
+- **Accessing protected resources**: once the client has obtained an access token, they can use it to access the protected resource.
+The client will usually include the access token in the ***Authorization Header*** of future requests.
+The resource server will validate an access token with the authz server and return the protected resource to the client;

 ### Protocols
 ...